oracle-livelabs/database/patch-me-if-you-can/lab6-final-checks/lab6-final-checks.md

     |  ![check for timezone version](./images/check-timezone-file-18.png " ") |  ![check for timezone version](./images/check-timezone-file-19.png " ") |
     {: title="19.18 and 19.19 Time Zone Version"}

     There's a difference in the timezone version.
-The manually upgraded 19.18 Oracle\_Home database still shows the original 19.18 time zone version whereas the autoupgraded database shows the current version.
+The manually upgraded 19.18 Oracle\_Home database still shows the original 19.18 time zone version whereas the autoupgraded shows the current version.
-    The reason for this difference is you only applied patches and executed datapatch to the 19.18 Oracle\_Home.
+    The reason for this difference is you only applied patches to 19.18 environment and executed datapatch.
 This does __NOT__ update your timezone version. </br>
     In the autoupgrade config file we specified "upg1.timezone_upg=yes" which upgraded the timezone version automatically for all containers to the latest available version. </br>
     So just in case you would use named time zones in your database, you now have to manually upgrade the time zone version in the 19.18 env.
-A good MOS note to start with is the next step for your manually upgraded database would be a manual timzone upgrade as described in [MOS note 	Applying the DSTv42 update for the Oracle Database (Doc ID 2941491.1)](https://support.oracle.com/epmos/faces/DocumentDisplay?id=412160.1)
+A good MOS note to start with is the next step for your manually upgraded database would be a manual timezone upgrade as described in [MOS note 	Applying the DSTv42 update for the Oracle Database (Doc ID 2941491.1)](https://support.oracle.com/epmos/faces/DocumentDisplay?id=412160.1)

 3. Exit SQL\*Plus </br>
     At this point, please `exit` SQL*Plus.